About the iFi Audio hip-dac

 - Red (flashing): </= 10%

-Headphone Amplifier: The iFi hip-dac's headphone amplifier that can drive most headphones and in-ear monitors with a 2.0V / 400mW output at 16 ohms.
+Headphone Amplifier: The iFi hip-dac's headphone amplifier can drive most headphones and in-ear monitors with a 2.0V / 400mW output at 16 ohms.
 The balanced 4.4mm headphone output uses inverse positive/negative electrical paths to deliver equal and opposite audio signals to each side of the headphone driver voice coil.
 The balanced output offers double the voltage output for driving bigger and more difficult-to-drive headphones.
-It also produces reduced THD distorthion and crosstalk, compared to unbalanced, single-ended outputs.
+It also produces reduced THD distortion and crosstalk, compared to unbalanced, single-ended outputs.
 The hip-dac also features a single-ended 3.5mm unbalanced headphone output with iFi's S-Balanced circuit topography, which is specially suited for IEMs (in-ear monitors).
 S-Balanced features a dedicated negative wire for each channel, and supports both TRS and TRRS headphones.

 PowerMatch: The headphone output is equipped with iFi's PowerMatch technology.
 You can turn PowerMatch on or off as needed to match the level of the drive to the load presented by the headphones.
 When switched on, PowerMatch adjusts the input sensitivity and signal strength, which works best for less sensitive large headphones.
 Leaving PowerMatch off works best for the more sensitive IEMs.